mwilck/test-udev-rules/README.md

 ## Background information

-The program installs the modified set of rules temporarily under `/etc/udev/rules.d`, where it will __take precedence over any system-installed rules__.
+The program downloads the modified set of udev rules from github (internet connection required), and installs them temporarily under `/etc/udev/rules.d`, where it will __take precedence over any system-installed rules__.
 If any existing files there would be overwritten, it aborts.
 The program tries hard to clean up after itself, even in case of errors.